Lutf1sk/onyxc/syntax.md

 implicitly converting between each other and promoting the smaller type when necessary.

 Pointer types can be implicitly converted to/from 'void*' types.

+Arrays/views can be implicitly converted to/from 'void[]' types, this automatically converts between the count and the number of bytes.

 # Expressions
 Order of evaluation is undefined.